-She began her filmmaking career in 2011 with the experimental student short, Bloodland.
+She began her filmmaking career in 2011 with the experimental short, Bloodland.
 Since then, she has gone on to explore narrative fiction, documentary, mockumentary, music video, and archival video remix.
 Her work is often community focused and rooted in social justice.
-Her award-winning films have screened at festivals around the world including the Vancouver International Film Festival, imagineNATIVE Film and Media Arts Festival, the Seattle International Film Festival, and the TIFF Top Ten Festival.
-She was nominated for Leo Awards for her performances in Not Indian Enough and On the Farm and an American Indian Motion Picture Award for her role in White Indians Walking.
-Her acting credits include roles in On the Farm, Not Indian Enough, White Indians Walking, The Guard, The Reaper, Shattered, and Another Cinderella Story.
-She has also appeared on stage in Presentation House Theater’s Where the River Meets the Sea and Beaivváš Sámi National Theater’s Silbajávri.
+Her award-winning films have screened at festivals around the world including the Berlinale International Film Festival, the Vancouver International Film Festival, imagineNATIVE Film and Media Arts Festival, the Seattle International Film Festival, and the TIFF Top Ten Festival.
+Her films have been broadcast on the CBC, Bravo, APTN, and the Knowledge Network.